Home

 1. Localfile / syslog ingestion with custom decoder support, so the rogue MCP server’s structured log lines and the MCP client driver’s trace can both feed the rule engine without a sidecar shipper.

-2. <full_command> periodic execution with custom decoder support, so I can ingest ps -eo / ss -lntpu snapshots and reason about process trees and listener sets without auditd, without eBPF, without privileged containers.
+2. Periodic command execution with custom decoder support, so I can ingest ps -eo / ss snapshots and reason about process trees and listener sets without auditd, without eBPF, without privileged containers.
+(On current Wazuh I feed these through a 15-second sidecar that writes one syslog line per row, rather than <full_command> — see the engineering notes above — but the principle is the same: the agent collects the telemetry, the manager reasons about it.)

 4. Cross-rule correlation via <if_sid> / <if_matched_sid> and timeframe joins, so the 100240 chain rule (file creation → rogue exec within 60s) is expressible without a stream processor or a separate SIEM correlation tier.